Top 10 Destinations to Visit in Great Britain

 A nature lover and outdoor enthusiast’s dream, this island is the largest and most northern of all the major islands of Scotland.
 With rocky slopes, you’ll find some of the most dramatic mountain sceneries in the country, filled with hiking paths for individuals of all abilities.
 Beautiful as can be, Skye is home to popular geographical formations including The Storr, Quiraing, Neist Point, and the famous Fairy Pools.
 It’s all quite the trek, but it’s 110% worth it.

-Located in northwest England, this city is most commonly known for its Premier League Football Club, Liverpool F.C. and The Beatles.
-A seaport, the city is a common place for travellers to connect to Ireland (Belfast) via ferry, and has a fairly booming music and party scene.
+Located in northwest England, this city is most commonly known for its Premier League Football Club, Liverpool F.C., and The Beatles.
+A seaport, the city is a commonplace for travellers to connect to Ireland (Belfast) via ferry and has a fairly booming music and party scene.
 In the 18th century, it was the second most important port in Britain and became a major element of the Trade Triangle — the transatlantic slave trade route.
-It is also the city which housed the office of the White Star Line, the managing company of the Titanic.
-With strong ties to historically significant events, Liverpool is a city with a wealth of interesting museums, tours and memorials to commemorate these times.
+It is also the city that housed the office of the White Star Line, the managing company of the Titanic.
+With strong ties to historically significant events, Liverpool is a city with a wealth of interesting museums, tours, and memorials to commemorate these times.